unrealwork/atsd-use-cases/USVisaRefusal/README.md

 In addition to outputs from Chart Lab, ATSD is also capable of performing [SQL queries](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#overview), which can be used to search for specific information contained in this dataset.
 You can read more about our SQL syntax [here](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#syntax).

-Total revenue for travel visas (in millions of USD) for the state department at [$160](https://travel.state.gov/content/visas/en/fees/fees-visa-services.html) per visa from 1997 to
+The below query shows the total revenue for travel visas (in millions of USD) for the state department at [$160](https://travel.state.gov/content/visas/en/fees/fees-visa-services.html) per visa from 1997 to
 2015.
-Revenues from issued visas in this time period has almost doubled, from **$1.128 billion** in 1997 to **$2.069 billion** in 2015.
+Revenues from issued visas in this time period almost doubled, from **$1.128 billion** in 1997 to **$2.069 billion** in 2015.

 ```sql
 SELECT date_format(time, 'yyyy') AS "year", sum(value) * 190 / power(10, 6) AS "Visa Fees, $M"